conan-io/docs/howtos/cross_building.rst

 Cross build your project and the requirements
 ---------------------------------------------

-Remember that the ``test_package`` command is just a wrapper that export the recipe.
-It installs the requirements and builds an example against the exported package to ensure that a package can be reused correctly.
+Remember that the ``test_package`` command is just a wrapper that exports the recipe, installs the requirements and builds an example against the exported package to ensure that a package can be reused correctly.

 If you want to cross compile your project's dependencies you can also run: